publicclass/i18n/README.md

 	}

-Recommended use is through express (it registers itself to `express.i18n` if express is available):
+Recommended use is through express by adding it as a middleware:

 	server.use(I18n.middleware("en",__dirname+"/locale"))